Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Non-linear detectors and the segmentation tree

 An alternative (and dual) procedure for canonization is to use {\em not} the centroid of the superpixels, but their {\em junctions}, which are the points of intersection of the boundaries of adjacent superpixels.
 This provides a {\em ``corner detection mechanism''} that is consistent with the theory, and can be used as an alternative to Harris' corner detector discussed in the previous section.
 It should be noted that critical point filters \cite{shinagawa08} have been proposed for the detection of junctions at multiple scales.

 Detection and canonization are not important {\em per se}, and can be forgone if one is willing to marginalize nuisances at decision time.
 Simple (conservative) detection can be thought of as a way {\em not} to select canonizable regions, but to quickly reject obviously non-canonizable ones.
+In this, the approach can be related to Boosting \cite{friedman00aditive}.
 Where detection becomes important is when no marginalization can be performed, for instance in two adjacent frames in video, where one {\em knows} that the underlying scene is the same.
 As it turn out, this impoverished recognition problem, often called {\em tracking}, plays an important role in recognition, to the point where we devote a chapter to it, the next.

 Before moving on, however, we would like to re-iterate the fact that the best mechanisms to eliminate nuisances is via marginalization or max-out.
 When decision-time constraints dictate that this is not feasible, canonization provides a useful way to reduce complexity, ideally keeping the expected risk in the overall decision problem unchanged (Section \ref{sect-dpi}).